Computer Science Foundation degree Course overview

 Employability and Transferable Skills

-The aim of this module is to help you gain a better understanding of your future career options as a Computer Science student, and to provide you with a toolbox of useful transferable kills, both for choosing and entering a suitable future career and for succeeding in your University studies.
+The aim of this module is to help you gain a better understanding of your future career options as a Computer Science student, and to provide you with a toolbox of useful transferable skills, both for choosing and entering a suitable future career and for succeeding in your University studies.

 Teaching and assessment